The Best Spring Tips on How to Troll Fish in Lakes

 Best Trolling Fishing Rods for the Job

-The trolling fishing rods that I like the most are 7 ½ foot graphite (I use Daiwa) with Daiwa LC 27 line counter reels, spooled with 12-15 pound Trilene or Cortland line with 8-12 pound fluorocarbon leaders.
-I am one that likes to use downriggers no matter how deep the water is.
-Depending on how many people are in the boat (you are allowed two trolling fishing rods per person), I will run all four downriggers with different baits.
-Generally, we will run 8-12 rods in the water at one time while spring trolling.
-You must constantly adjust and fine-tune your trolling fishing gear setup when the conditions and location of the fish change.
+My preferred trolling rods are 7½-foot graphite models (I use Daiwa), paired with Daiwa LC 27 line counter reels.
+These reels are spooled with 12-15 pound Trilene or Cortland line, complemented by 8-12 pound fluorocarbon leaders.
+I am a firm believer in using downriggers regardless of water depth.
+Depending on the number of anglers on the boat—since each person is allowed two trolling rods—I will often run all four downriggers with different baits.
+Typically, we deploy 8-12 rods in the water while spring trolling.
+It’s crucial to continuously adjust and fine-tune your trolling setup as conditions and fish locations change.

 Shallow Waters Need Different Trolling Fishing Gear